PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

       - [ ] Change Theme & Language, and see they are stored/fetched after logout/login.
       - [ ] Logging out.
       - [ ] Logging out and logging in again with your original user.
+      - [ ] Rebrand testhub2 with a new logo and colors.
+See https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/blob/main/docs/hub_branding/README.md (NB This involves some work on ilab-main, so first `ssh ilab-main`)
       - [ ] Anything related specifically to your merge request.
   - [ ] Figure out if the merge also requires any configuration changes.
   - [ ] Consider if the merge might cause irreversible changes (different database format), and plan for this.
 (Backups?)